lightstep/cloud-native-observability/06 - effective-investigation.md

 really good queries or time-window correlations between different telemetry types.
-It calls for general-purpose analytical workflows that let us compare and contrast system state across transactions and resources at different times, in different conditions, and at infinte layers of granularity in order to quickly identify what changed, why it changed, and how it's impacting reliability and performance.
+It calls for general-purpose analytical workflows that let us compare and contrast system state across transactions and resources at different times, in different conditions, and at infinite layers of granularity in order to quickly identify what changed, why it changed, and how it's impacting reliability and performance.

 ## Context -- What Ties Everything Together